jaerius/secondhandMarket/README.md

 **In conclusion,** Scrollipop offers a playful way to ease the stress of negotiating in second-hand transactions, providing a more decentralized method of trading.

+# Key Feature
+1. Safely prove assets using Zero-Knowledge Proofs (ZKP).
+2. Compete with traders in price games!
+3. Buy and sell second-hand items with just one touch.

 # ✨ Alchemy use note
 `hardhat.config.ts`